vinceskahan/weewx-getting-started/logging-with-rsyslogd.md

 ### About permissions

 /var/log/weewx for debian(ish) systems typically prevents world-read, so you might need to add your account to a unix group that has read access.
-To do this on a raspberry pi you would `usermod -aG adm my_username_here1 for whatever username you are logged into.
+To do this on a raspberry pi you would `usermod -aG adm my_username_here` for whatever username you are logged into.
 On a raspberry pi this frequently is not necessary.
 You can check your group membership via the `groups` command.